kuatsu/react-native-cloud-storage/docs/docs/api/RNCloudStorage.md

 ### `subscribeToFilesWithSameName(subscriber)`

-Creates a subscriber that receives events when files with the same filename in the same parent directory are detected.
+Creates a subscription that receives events when files with the same filename in the same parent directory are detected.
 Does not fire anything on iOS.
 For more information, [see here](../guides/google-drive-files-same-name).

 **Parameters**: